NebulousLabs/Sia/doc/Developers.md

 Data structures should never have shortened names.
 'FileContract.mr' is confusing to anyone who has not used the data structure extensively.
 The code should be accessible to people who are unfamiliar with the codebase.
-One exception is for the variable called 'mu', which is short for 'mutex'. 'mu' is an acceptable variable name within a data structure.
+One exception is for the variable called 'mu', which is short for 'mutex'.
+This exception is made because 'mu' appears in many datastructures.

 When calling functions with obscure parameters, named variables should be used to indicate what the parameters do.
 For example, 'm := NewMiner(1)' is